A Note From Carlos Rodezno

 That’s how Godo’s Coffee was born.
 Instead of simply continuing our farm’s production, I wanted to bring our coffee directly to the people who would appreciate it most.
 I didn’t want our beans to be just another commodity—I wanted them to tell a story, to represent the care, tradition, and passion that have been passed down through generations.

-Today, I focus on bringing our coffee from our farm in El Salvador to customers, businesses, cafés, and roasteries across the U.S. and soon, beyond.
-Whether through roasted beans or green (oro) coffee, my goal is to share not just a great cup of coffee, but a piece of our family’s heritage.
+Today, my focus is on sharing our coffee from our family farm in El Salvador with people across the United States—and, in time, beyond.
+Through roasted coffee and green (oro) beans, my goal is to offer more than a great cup: I hope to share a small piece of our family’s heritage with everyone it reaches.